HomePropertiesRentalsGuidesRegionsServicesForumsVersion FrançaiseNews

 - Metric Unit Conversion

-7. Challenging a Planning Decision in France
+7. Planning Appeals in France

-2. 7.2.
-Recours Administratif
+- Recours Administratif

-3. 7.3.
-Recours Contentieux
+- Recours Contentieux

-4. 7.4.
-Breach of Planning Consent
+- Breach of Planning Consent

 Unfortunately, the process of considering most planning applications and challenging a consent is not as open in France as it is in the UK.

-In particular, there is no obligatory prior notification to neighbours of a planning application.
+There is no obligatory prior notification to neighbours of a planning application.
 Neither is there necessarily an open council meeting where the application is considered.

-However, if you do not happen to see the notice outside of the mairie, or you are not otherwise made aware of it, then you may know nothing about it until the contractors arrive on the site!
+However, if you do not happen to see the notice outside of the mairie, or you are not otherwise made aware of it, then you may know nothing about it until contractors arrive on the site!

-Needless to say, if it is a major development you are likely to read about it in the local press, and for certain industrial, agricultural and commercial developments, a public enquiry must be held.
+In addition, for certain industrial, agricultural and commercial developments, a public enquiry must be held.

 If there is a delay in erecting the notice, then the two-month period does not run until the date of the notice is displayed.